 - org.zowe.file

 - com.ca.sysview

 - com.ibm.zosmf

 - apiInfo.gatewayUrl

 The base path at the API gateway where the API is available.
-It should be the same as a gatewayUrl value in the routes sections.
+Ensure that this path is the same as the gatewayUrl value in the routes sections.

 apiInfo.swaggerUrl